danigiri/snowpackage-site/README.md

-# snowpackage-site
+# Snow package example site
 A sample website implemented in React to test with snowpackage (using JSX)

 With this example website we can see the concepts Morfew and its JS compatibility service can offer for sites implemented in React and similar frameworks

 Please refer to the [Morfeu](https://github.com/danigiri/morfeu) documentation for further information.

-# Getting started
+## Getting started

-The easiest way is to use Docker and Docker compose
+The easiest way is to use Docker and Docker Compose

 ```shell